trilitech/tezos-developer-docs/docs/smart-contracts/views.md

 Views in SmartPy look like entrypoints because they receive the `self` object and input values as parameters, but they have the `@sp.onchain_view` annotation instead of the `@sp.entrypoint` annotation.

-This SmartPy contract has a view that returns a value from a big-map in storage: view returns the larger of two integers:
+This SmartPy contract has a view that returns a value from a big-map in storage:

 ```python
 @sp.module
 def main():